-The ASVAB Auto and Shop Information subtest gauges your knowledge of automobile technology, basic repairs as well as various shop tools and fasteners.
+The ASVAB Auto and Shop Information subtest gauges your knowledge of automobile technology, basic repairs, and various shop tools and fasteners.
 This is a specialized section that is not calculated to your Armed Forces Qualification Test Score (AFQT) but it is used to determine your eligibility for specific military jobs.

-This ASVAB Auto and Shop Study Guide is a comprehensive study guide that contains everything you need to know for the ASVAB.
-The guide also includes auto information as well as shop information, so it can be used by anyone who needs an understanding of the basics of these topics.
+This ASVAB Auto and Shop Study Guide is a comprehensive study guide that includes everything you need to know for the ASVAB.
+The guide also contains auto information as well as shop information, so it can be used by anyone who needs an understanding of the basics of these topics.
 Check it now!

-Achieving the best possible score on the ASVAB including the ASVAB auto and shop information subtest starts with arming yourself with the right tools for the job.
+Achieving the best possible score on the ASVAB test including the ASVAB auto and shop information subtest starts with arming yourself with the right tools for the job.
 To help you improve your score, we highly recommend the following study guides.

 ASVAB Auto and Shop Information Test

-In the paper-and-pencil version, you are given 11 minutes to answer 25 questions.
-The test involves questions about automobile systems and functions/malfunctions and questions about common shop tools and fasteners and their uses.
+In the paper-and-pencil version, you are given 11 minutes to finish 25 questions.
+The questions are about automobile systems and functions/malfunctions and questions about common shop tools and fasteners and their uses.

-The questions on the Auto and Shop Information subtest are written to test your knowledge of among other things a functioning vehicle and the common practices and equipment used in automotive shops.
+The questions on the Auto and Shop Information subtest are to test your knowledge of among other things a functioning vehicle and the common practices and equipment used in automotive shops.

 You will need to know, among other things: